-When teaching intellectual property I discuss bibliographic citation, and I find students (and many adults) get mixed up with the term “cite,” so the first video I ever created alleviates the confusion between 3 homophones.
+When teaching intellectual property I discuss bibliographic citation, and I find students (and many adults) are confused by the term “cite,” so the first video I ever created alleviates the confusion between 3 homophones.
 Here is my “Sight-Site-Cite” video, created with Windows PhotoStory.

-We know it’s important to show students what kind of end product we expect when we assign a project.
-That’s particularly true for technology products they’ve never done before.
-To excite students about an upcoming ELA assignment, I created a “Video Booktalk Example” to show them how easy these are to make.
+We know it’s important to show students the kind of end product we expect when we assign a project.
+That’s particularly true for technology products they’ve not done before.
+To preview an upcoming ELA assignment, I created this “Video Booktalk Example” to show them how easy they are to make.
 I actually created two.
 Here’s the first I made by uploading photos to Adobe Spark and adding text and transitions:

-Here’s the nearly identical one I created with Google Slides, uploading the photos, adding text, and downloading each slide as an image, then uploading all of them to Kizoa.
+Here’s the nearly identical one I created with Google Slides, uploading the photos, adding text, and downloading each slide as an image, then uploading all of them to Kizoa to create the video.